John Wesley Fry

-John Wesley Fry (December 5, 1876 – December 23, 1946) was a politician in Alberta, Canada and a mayor of Edmonton.
+John Wesley Fry (December 5, 1876 – December 23, 1946) was a politician in Alberta, Canada and a mayor of Edmonton, 1937 to 1945.

 Biography

 Early life

 John Fry was born in Woodstock, Ontario on December 5, 1876.
 He grew up in Woodstock and Owen Sound and moved to Regina, Saskatchewan in 1897 to attend Normal School.
 He received his teaching certificate and taught for three years in Gainsborough, Saskatchewan.
 He married and moved to a homestead near Lloydminster.

 In 1911, he moved to Edmonton and entered the contracting and real estate business.

 Political career

+John Wesley Fry served as alderman on Edmonton city council 1932 to 1937, then mayor 1937 to 1945.

-John Wesley Fry sought office eleven times in his political career, and was never defeated.
-His first attempt took place in the 1932 election, when he ran for the position of alderman on Edmonton City Council.
-He was elected, finishing second of fifteen candidates.
-He was re-elected in the 1934 and 1936 elections, finishing second each time (of eighteen and sixteen candidates, respectively).
+He sought office eleven times in his political career, and was never defeated.
+His first attempt took place in the 1932 election, when he ran to be alderman on Edmonton City Council.
+He was elected, finishing second of fifteen candidates (five were elected).

+He was re-elected in the 1934 and 1936 elections, finishing second each time (with six and five elected, respectively).

-Fry resigned midway through his third two-year term to run for mayor in the 1937 election, challenging incumbent Joseph Clarke.
-He defeated Clarke by three thousand votes, and would go on to be re-elected in 1938 (defeating three challengers, including Clarke), 1939 (defeating local member of the Legislative Assembly of Alberta Samuel Barnes), 1940 (defeating two challengers), 1941 (defeating alderman George Campbell), 1942 (by acclamation), 1943 (defeating Thomas Cairns), and 1944 (defeating Rice Sheppard).
+Fry resigned midway through his third two-year aldermanic term to run for mayor in the 1937 election, challenging incumbent Joseph Clarke.
+He defeated Clarke by three thousand votes.

+He went on to be re-elected in 1938 (defeating three challengers, including Clarke), 1939 (defeating local member of the Legislative Assembly of Alberta Samuel Barnes), 1940 (defeating two challengers), 1941 (defeating alderman George Campbell), 1942 (by acclamation), 1943 (defeating Thomas Cairns), and 1944 (defeating Rice Sheppard).
 He did not seek re-election in the 1945 election, and did not seek political office again thereafter.